Marek-Milosierny/text-mining-and-analysis/README.md

-# Text mining and articles analysis from gazeta.pl
+# Text mining and articles analysis from gazeta.pl in R language.